Unravelling the non-classicality role in Gaussian heat engines: Classicality and Passivity

-From condition (\ref{Condition}), it is seen that not all states are classical (see Fig.\ref{nem}).
-So, while a thermal state is always classical, since $\bar{n}_{\th}+\frac{1}{2}>0$ for any $\bar{n}_{\th}$, a squeezed thermal state is not.
-Increasing the squeezing parameter, a transition from classical to non-classical is observed at a critical value of $r$.
-This threshold, $r \equiv r_c$, is reached when $\bar{n} = m$, and it corresponds to when one of the quadratures reaches the uncertainty bound.
+From the condition (\ref{Condition}), it is inferred that not all states are classical and their classicality depends on the occupation and coherence parameter.
+Although the thermal state is always classical ($m$ is always zero), a squeezed thermal state may not be depending on $r$.
+Increasing the squeezing parameter, a transition from the classical to the non-classical regime is observed at a critical value $r \equiv r_c$.
+This threshold, $r_c$, is reached when $\bar{n}_{\textrm{sth}} = m_{\textrm{sth}}$.
+Consequently, for a fixed temperature, the critical squeezing parameter is given by

+Physically, $r_c$ corresponds exactly when one of the quadratures reaches the uncertainty bound, and the state cannot be represented as being merely a mixture of coherent states.
+In Fig.~\ref{Fig_classicalityofasystem}(a), for a fixed $T$, we plot the behaviour of $\nsth$ and $\msth$ as a function of the squeezing parameter.
+The states between these two curves are classical (blue-shaded area).
+For any $r > r_c$, the coherence parameter is larger than the mean photon number $\msth > \nsth$, and therefore the state is non-classical (red-shaded area).

-Accordingly with the P-representability (\ref{prep}), we define a \emph{classicality} function as $\C\equiv\bar{n}-|m| $.
-Obviously, $\C<0$ indicates that the system is non-classical.
-For squeezed thermal states it reads as
+Following the $P$-representability criteria~\eqref{prep}-\eqref{Condition}, we can define the \emph{classicality} function as the difference between the mean number of photons and the coherence parameter: $\C\equiv\bar{n}-|m|$.
+This function not only makes the Eq~.\eqref{Condition} operational but also gives a non-classicality quantifier.
+Hence, $\C<0$ indicates that the system is described by a non-classical state.
+For the squeezed thermal states, the classicality function is given by

-as a function of the (intensive) temperature and the (extensive) squeezing parameter.
-We see that as the temperature increases, the more classical is the system, and a more considerable value of $r$ is required to achieve the non-classical character (see Fig.\ref{classicalityT}).
-As previously mentioned, this is related to the uncertainty in the quadratures of the bosonic mode -- A non-classical state is attained when this uncertainty falls below the shot noise.
+Observe that the classicality of a given state depends exclusively on the temperature and the squeezing parameter.
+Classical states with different temperatures will typically be characterised by different classicalities.
+As the temperature increases, the system becomes more classical, and a more considerable value of $r$ is required to achieve its non-classical character (see Fig.~\ref{Fig_classicalityofasystem}(b)).
+As previously mentioned, this is related to the uncertainty in the quadratures of the bosonic mode -- a non-classical state is attained when this uncertainty falls below the shot noise.

-It should be noted that coherent states also presents non-diagonal terms in the covariance matrix, which could also be called coherence.
-However, those states do not show any non-classical manifestation, and this is clear from the definition of the classicality function since, in this case, $\mathcal{C} = 0$.
+Note that coherent states also present non-diagonal terms in the covariance matrix, which could also be identified as a source of non-classicality.
+However, these states do not show any non-classical manifestation, and this is clear from the definition of the classicality function since, for coherence states, its classicality function is zero.
+Therefore, coherent states can be considered to be on the verge of being classical and non-classical states.